KatarzynaConnell/Fundamentals-Assessment-2019/README.md

 # Fundamentals-Assessment-2019

-This repository contains my solution to the Assessment Project 2019 in the Fundamentals of Data Analysis.
+This repository contains my solution to the Assessment Project 2019 in the Fundamentals of Data Analysis (see PDF instruction as a separate record in the jupyter notebook).

 How to download this repository:
 - Go to Github